4rkal/blog/content/posts/python.md

 ---
-title: "Python for Complete Beginners"
+title: Python for Complete Beginners
 date: 2023-03-06T20:52:42+03:00
 tags:
   - python
+  - programming
 ---
 Why you should use Python.
 Going over the basics of Python.